 The new chancellor's residence replaced the one on Hillsborough Street, which then became the Gregg Museum.

-The Innovation Cafe provides Engineering and Textiles students with a new eating option.
+The Innovation Cafe provided engineering and textiles students with a new eating option on Centennial Campus.

-The library was named in honor of former four-term N.C.
-Governor and NC State alumnus James B. Hunt Jr. Also housed in the building is the Institute for Emerging Issues.
+The library was named in honor of former four-term NC Governor and NC State alumnus James B. Hunt Jr. The new building housed the Institute for Emerging Issues.

 LexisNexis moved its Business of Law Software Solutions Division to the former Red Hat building.